Gilomen/First-Java-project/README.md

 - ascii
 - big.ascii

 It is meant to be extendable to other fonts and symbols.
+The program is based on a UML class diagram.

 ### src/font